conrmahr/conormeagher.com/src/about.md

 ### Now

-Currently working remotely from Kansas City, MO and Seoul, South Korea with my wonderful wife, sweet daughter, and stubborn Boston Terrier. 🐕‍🦺
+Currently working remotely from the Central Time (CT) zone with my wonderful wife, sweet daughter, and stubborn Boston Terrier. 🐕‍🦺

-Drop me a line at **mail@hireconor.com** if you would like to have a conversation about about a possible match. 🎯
+Drop me a line on [LinkedIn](https://linkedin.com/in/conrmahr 'visit site') or **mail@hireconor.com**, if you would like to have a conversation about about a possible match. 🎯

 </div>